You do not have JavaScript Enabled on this browser. Please enable it in order to use the full functionality of our website.

 Accessing the Reporting System

-For CAA reports due on February 1, you will be able to access the system beginning the first week in October.
-For CAA reports due August 1 you will be able to access the system the first week in April.
-However, data collection forms are available on the CAA’s webpages to assist you in your planning and data collection efforts prior to entering faculty, course, and clinical site data into EnGauge.
-An e-mail notification will be sent to all program directors announcing access to EnGauge with important details about how to access the system and expectations for completing your CAA report.
+For CAA reports due on February 1, you will be able to access the system on October 1.
+For CAA reports due August 1, you will be able to access the system on April 1.
+Data collection forms are available on the CAA’s Resources webpage to assist you in your planning and data collection efforts prior to entering faculty, course, and clinical site data into Fabric.
+An email notification will be sent to all program directors announcing access to Fabric with important details about how to access the system and expectations for completing your CAA report.

 Changing the Signatory for CAA Reports